Finding support is only half the battle. It is important to establish teacher support systems.

 When you have a problem, it is okay to just have a problem.
 When you don’t feel your best, it is okay not to know why or what to do about it.

 Look to your support network for ideas and counsel.
 And when they give it, don’t be afraid to try it, even if it is something totally new and outside of your comfort zone.
 Ideally, you have built a strong and wise support network for yourself.
 Let them help you.

 The particulars of how you execute all of this is going to be specific to your individual situation – maybe you are particularly good at composing calm and reasonable emails to confrontational parents, but you really struggle with the grading load at the end of a term.

 Maybe the area you need support in has more to do with your self-confidence or with your ability to say no even when you are already significantly overcommitted.
 Learn how to say no and set boundaries in this blog post.

+Teacher support systems are important.
 Whatever your specifics, craft your support plan around your own personal needs; you will only make yourself, your teaching, and your life that much stronger and better.

 If you are reading this blog post and are in urgent need of emergency mental health care, please call your local emergency number (911 in North America) or reach out to the resources listed on this Get Help Now page from Better Help.

 - Teacher Self-Care Tips